Buy-to-Let Mortgages Explained

 Speak to a specialist buy-to-let mortgage broker

-Speaking to a buy-to-let mortgage specialist before you apply will boost your chances of finding the right lender, the first time, and that could mean saving time and money.
-Call 0808 189 2301 or make an enquiry and we’ll set up a free, no-obligation chat with a broker today.
+Speaking to a buy-to-let mortgage specialist before you apply will boost your chances of finding the right lender the first time, which could mean saving time and money.
+Call 0330 818 7026 or make an enquiry, and we’ll set up a no-obligation chat with a broker today.

 FAQs

 Because renting out a property you don’t own outright without a buy-to-let mortgage will likely be a violation of your mortgage’s terms and conditions.
-If you’re caught, your mortgage lender could request that the full loan amount is paid in one go and you’ll end up with black marks on your credit file, jeopardising future applications for finance.
+If you’re caught, your mortgage lender could request that the full loan amount be paid in one go, and you’ll end up with black marks on your credit file, jeopardising future applications for finance.

-Needless to say, you should always tell your lender if you’re planning to rent out your property as this might mean you need to switch to a different mortgage type to ensure this is legal.
-Failing to tell your lender could mean you end up committing mortgage fraud.
+Needless to say, you should always tell your lender if you’re planning to rent out your property.
+This might mean you need to switch to a different mortgage type to ensure this is legal.
+Failing to tell your lender could result in committing mortgage fraud.

 Zoopla has published data on property types and capital gains to show how each of the most common types appreciates in value over a period of five and 20 years…